openvinotoolkit/openvino/samples/cpp/ngraph_function_creation_sample/README.md

 # nGraph Function Creation C++ Sample {#openvino_inference_engine_samples_ngraph_function_creation_sample_README}

-This sample demonstrates how to execute an synchronous inference using [nGraph function feature](../../../docs/nGraph_DG/build_function.md) to create a network, which uses weights from LeNet classification network, which is known to work well on digit classification tasks.
+This sample demonstrates how to execute an synchronous inference using [OpenVINO Model feature](../../../docs/OV_Runtime_UG/model_representation.md) to create a network, which uses weights from LeNet classification network, which is known to work well on digit classification tasks.

 The sample supports only single-channel [MNIST database](http://yann.lecun.com/exdb/mnist) images as an input.